-Cold calling in one of the most old school methods of generating insurance leads.
-It can be as simple as an agent dialing numbers from a local Chamber of Commerce business list to a predictive dialer calling with an automated insurance massage that prompts a person on the other end to press 1 to talk to an insurance agent.
+Cold calling in one of the most old-school methods of generating insurance leads.
+It can be as simple as an agent dialing numbers from a local Chamber of Commerce business list to a predictive dialer calling with an automated insurance message that prompts a person on the other end to press 1 to talk to an insurance agent.

 Get a good list